influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/org/members/add.md

 weight: 301
 ---

-The `influx org members add` command adds a new member to an organization in InfluxDB.
+The `influx org members add` command adds a member to an organization in InfluxDB.

 ## Usage
 ```